youcefouadjer9614/CNN-Architectures/README.md

 '''
 Implementing a modified version of the classical Convolutional Neural Network (LeNet-5)

-Proposed by Professor LeCun et al
+Proposed by Professor LeCun Yann LeCun

 We need to modify the architecture (padding) when using it with built-in MNIST Dataset of Pytorch